salcedoe/MtMdocs/docs/matlabBasics/MatlabIntro.md

 version
 ```

-…The comman **`version`** just reports the current version of  MATLAB.
+…The command **`version`** just reports the current version of MATLAB.
 Since there is just one line of code, there is just one line number: `1`.

 Many of these examples are designed to be copied directly into MATLAB, so you can try programming on your own.
 Notice if you hover over the lightly shaded area, a copy icon will appear.
 If you click on the icon, the code will be copied to your clipboard and you can then just paste into MATLAB

 For clarity, I will often include the output that is spit out after you enter a command in MATLAB.
 This code **should not be copied or pasted**—you'll probably get an error if you do.
 So, I will differentiate the output text in two ways:

 1. The title of the code block will often be "result".
 2. There will be no line numbers on the left-hand side of the code block.

-For example, the following code block contains the output found in the command line after you execute the `version` command above
+For example, the following code block contains the output found in the command line after you execute the `version` command above.

-!!! warning "Don't copy or paste code that don't have line numbers."
+!!! warning "Don't copy or paste code that doesn't have line numbers."
     ```matlab title="result"
     ans =